mediamonks/frontend-coding-standards/README.md

  * `opts` for options

 #### Plural or singular?

+##### Classes
 When you would instantiate or type the class it must have singular name, also for enums.
 When you should not instantiate the class, it should have a plural name.

 ##### Arrays
 or other kind of lists should have a plural name or end with `List`, like `userList`.

+##### Folders
+If a folder holds multiple files, but all related to one main type, it should have a singular name.
+If it holds multiple main files of a type, it should have a plural name.

+For example, the folder `page` contains a single page, with maybe some helper files.
+The folder `pages` contains multiple pages.

 #### Functions
 Prefer using a verb as a name to indicate it will do something.
 Like `render` or `open`.